Skills that Can be Affected by Anxiety

 What is Anxiety?

-Children and teens suffer from anxiety at about 8 percent of teens ages 13-18, with anxiety symptoms emerge around age 6.
-Approximately 18 percent teens received mental health care.
+Children and teens suffer from anxiety at about 8 percent of teens ages 13-18, with anxiety symptoms emerging around age 6.
+Approximately 18 percent of teens received mental health care.

 What are typical signs of anxiety?